 Thread one through the channel made in the contrast top all the way around the bag, Tie ends together.

 Repeat with 2nd drawstring starting at opposite side.

 Decorating the bag

 We cut out letters using fabric scraps and ironed on using bondaweb to decorate the bag.
-We zigzagged on to keep in place.
+Zigzag the letters to keep in place.
 You can use offcuts or scraps of your more expensive fabrics for the top and cheaper solids for the main bag to keep costs down.